Grasp the double pull-up bars and hang with your arms and shoulders fully extended.

 Pull with your elbows, not with your biceps.

 Make the close neutral grip pull-up easier by bending your knees and getting someone to hold your feet.
 You can also use an assisted pull-up machine.

-Make the exercise more difficult by holding a dumbbell between your feet, or by wearing a weighted vest or a dip belt (see second video).
+Make the exercise more difficult by holding a dumbbell between your feet (weighted close neutral-grip pull-up), or by wearing a weighted vest or a dip belt (see second video).

 The close neutral grip pull-up is a major compound exercise that will help you to develop functional upper-body strength.
 The close neutral grip places emphasis on the lower fibers of your latissimus dorsi, helping you to develop lats that run farther down your sides.
 To place emphasis on the upper fibers of your lats and thus develop a wide v-taper, use the standard pull-up.